John Gullick: Colonial Administration Service

-Work in rubber industry and legal career
+Work in the rubber industry and legal career

 In 1956, Gullick returned to England and took up a position as company secretary with The Guthrie Group, a company with concerns in rubber plantations in Malaysia.
 He left Guthries in 1962 and embarked on a legal career as a solicitor (he had entered Gray's Inn while on home leave in the early 1950s and qualified as a barrister and was able to transfer to be a solicitor).
 He joined the firm of E.F.
 Turner & Sons in 1963 and by 1974 had risen to senior partner.
-After making partner, he left the firm to lecture on company law, publishing what became the standard work on the subject for students preparing for examinations, entitled Company Law.
+After making partner, he left the firm to lecture on company law, publishing what became the standard work on the subject for students preparing for examinations, titled Company Law.

 Research and Publications on Malaysian history and society

 J.M.
 Gullick was one of a number of British colonial administrators in Malaysia who combined an official career with significant contributions to the academic study of the history and culture of Malaysia.
 Other notable examples of scholar-administrators are R.O.
 Winstedt and Victor Purcell.

 Gullick was an extremely prolific writer and continued to publish into his old age.
 In addition to the scholarly monographs on which his reputation rests, such as Indigenous Political Systems of Western Malaya (1958) and numerous specialist articles in journals, he also published introductions to Malaysian history intended for a general audience.